 Drug Related Deaths on the Increase

-There were plenty of recent headlines when official figures showed the number of drug-related deaths in England and Wales rose to record levels last year.
+The official figures have shown the number of drug-related deaths in England and Wales rose to record levels last year.

-But the news did not come as a surprise to us.
+This has been making plenty of recent headlines, but the news did not come as a surprise to Crystal Health Group.

-The Office for National Statistics reported that 3,674 drug poisoning deaths involving legal and illegal substances were registered in 2015, with nearly 2,500 involving illegal drugs only.
+The Office for National Statistics reported that 3,756 drug poisoning deaths involving legal and illegal substances were registered in 2017.

-The number of fatalities involving heroin and cocaine increased to the highest total since records began in 1993.
+The number of fatalities involving cocaine and fentanyl increased to the highest total since records began in 1993.

 Factors which are believed to be behind the figures include the increasing purity of substances, and the older age profile of drug users, who often have other health conditions which make them vulnerable.